CSB/SJU Student Technology Resources

 - Students who do not have a personal computer in their room will usually have close access to a computer in a computer cluster in their residence hall.
 Residence hall computer clusters are available 24 hours a day, 7 days a week.

 - Computer Access Areas are open and accessible when students need them.
-The Quad Computing Center located at SJU and the Clemens Computing Center located at CSB are open until 1:00 am on most days.
+The Quad Computing Center located at SJU and the Clemens Computing Center located at CSB are open until midnight on most days.

 - The Computer Access Areas are staffed at all times with well-trained student workers who are available to assist students.